rclone/rclone/docs/content/docs.md

 Add metadata `key` = `value` when uploading.
 This can be repeated as many times as required.
 See the [#metadata](metadata section) for more info.

-### --cutoff-mode=hard|soft|cautious ###

-This modifies the behavior of `--max-transfer` Defaults to `--cutoff-mode=hard`.

-Specifying `--cutoff-mode=hard` will stop transferring immediately when Rclone reaches the limit.

-Specifying `--cutoff-mode=soft` will stop starting new transfers when Rclone reaches the limit.

-Specifying `--cutoff-mode=cautious` will try to prevent Rclone from reaching the limit.

 ### --modify-window=TIME ###